daixtrose/cplusplus-primer/polymorphism/README.md

 };
 ```

-Instead of defining the member function body (which is possible in a regular base class), the member functions of an abstract interface class are declared "pure virtual" by adding `= 0` to their declaration.
+Instead of defining the member function body (which is possible in a regular class), the member functions of an abstract interface class are declared "pure virtual" by adding `= 0` to their declaration.

 Any so-called **implementation** of the interface publicly inherits from this abstract base class and then declares and defines member functions that match the declarations of the pure virtual functions in the abstract interface class: